sing-group/la-images/README.md

 LA-iMageS
 =========
 Laser ablation and inductively coupled plasma mass spectrometry focusing on bioimaging from elemental distribution.
+Please, visit the [official web page ](http://sing.ei.uvigo.es/la-images) of the project for downloads and support.

 Modules
 -------